jemmy512/book-notes/Linux/unp.md

     MSG_OOB | Send or receive out-of-band data | Y | Y
     MSG_PEEK | Peek at incoming message | Y |
     MSG_WAITALL | Wait for all the data | Y |
-* **MSG_WAITALL** It tells the ker- nel not to return from a read operation until the requested number of bytes have been read.
+* **MSG_WAITALL** It tells the kernel not to return from a read operation until the requested number of bytes have been read.
 The function can stillreturn fewer than the requested number of bytes if
     1. a signal is caught
     2. the connection is terminated
     3. an error is pending for the socket